Non-urgent advice: Aimee Nixon

 Leadership Development Manager

-I am new to the role of Leadership Development Manager, having had a variety of stops in my career including Art Student, Homelessness officer, Estates Project officer and even a stint in hairdressing.
-My cumulative experiences have all been driven by a passion to help people and improve their lives in some way and I’m sure that I will get to really use this in the Leadership and Lifelong Learning team where we are all about making the NHS somewhere people really enjoy working, that works around their lives and results in better care for patients.
+I started the role of Leadership Development Manager in 2020, having had a variety of stops in my career including Art Student, Homelessness officer, Estates Project officer and even a stint in hairdressing.
+My cumulative experiences have all been driven by a passion to help people and improve their lives in some way, which has been very useful for my work in the Leadership and Lifelong Learning team where we are all about making the NHS somewhere people really enjoy working, that works around their lives and results in better care for patients.
+I am proud to have contributed to the success of our team during some of the most challenging times both for the NHS and personally throughout the pandemic and look forward to much more exciting opportunities to keep pioneering.
 Outside of work I love weightlifting and performing aerial hoop and silks as well as illustration and baking.